yacko1975/jquery-idleTimeout/README.md

 Highly configurable idle (no activity) timer and logout redirect for jQuery.

-**Functions across multiple browser windows, tabs and, optionally, iframes in the same domain.**
+**Functions across multiple browser windows, tabs and, optionally, iframes (single or nested) in the same domain.**

 Listed on JQuery's Plugin site: http://plugins.jquery.com/idleTimeout/